 Logan Schuchart of Hanover drove to an impressive victory in the 2011 race.
 In 2010, Daryn Pittman of Owasso, Okla., was awarded the win when Cannon’s race car was under the legal weight during the post-race inspection.

-Blane Heimbach of Selinsgrove won the 2005 Open and the rain-postponed 2009 edition of the Open that was run in the spring of 2010.
+Blane Heimbach of Selinsgrove won the 2005 Open, the rain-postponed 2009 edition of the Open that was run in the spring of 2010, as well as last year’s race.
 Adrian Shaffer of Hallam was the Open champion in 2002, while Nate Snyder of Halifax took the victory in the 2004 race.
 Phil Walter of McClure took home the trophy in 2006.

-Aaron Ott of East Berlin scored the victory in 2014 with Greg Hodnett of Spring Grove adding his name to the list of winners in last year’s 360 Open.
+Aaron Ott of East Berlin scored the victory in 2014 with the late Greg Hodnett of Spring Grove adding his name to the list of winners in the 2017 360 Open.

 Title sponsor Mach 1 Chassis, located at 10 North Frederick Street in Mechanicsburg, engineers and builds race car chassis that are known for safety, strength, durability, and performance.
 In addition to chassis fabrication and repair, Mach 1 Chassis also manufactures front and rear bumpers, nerf bars, front axles, wing posts, and wing trees.